 There are a wide variety of citation management systems available, and each has its strengths.
+You can refer to Penn Librares' citation management library guide for more information.
 Try out several to determine your personal preference.
 Many offer syncing of PDF libraries for a fee, and some systems are free while others are paid software.
 Both web-based and software systems are included here.

 Entering multiple fields for both Japanese and romaji text is a major challenge in these citation managers.
 The only systems that are customizable enough to effectively do this are EndNote and Bookends; each of these has many customization possibilities and are manipulated in different ways.
 Both are paid desktop software.